 If the answer is yes (and here’s how to tell if it’s true) then God promises that He gave you a new heart, a new spirit, and new desires and there will be a struggle inside of you as your spirit wages war against the flesh.
 Part of you may still crave to have those “old self” desires filled, but another part of you will hate it because you’re not made for sin anymore.
 To quote the Apostle Paul from Romans 7:15-20 who struggled with coveting:

 15 I do not understand what I do.
 For what I want to do I DO NOT DO, but what I hate I DO.
 16 And if I do what I do not want to do, I agree that the law is good.17 As it is, it is no longer I myself who do it, but it is sin living in me.
 18 For I know that good itself does not dwell in me, that is, in my sinful nature.For I have the desire to do what is good, but I cannot carry it out.
-19 For I do NOT DO THE GOOD I want to do, BUT THE EVIL I do not want to do—this I keep on doing.20 Now if I do what I do not want to do, it is no longer I who do it, but it is sin living in me that does it.
+19 For I do NOT DO THE GOOD I want to do, BUT THE EVIL I do not want to do—this I keep on doing.20 Now if I do what I do not want to do, it is no longer I who do it, but sin living in me that does it.

 Paul is struggling with sin.
-Sure his struggle is with coveting, but it doesn’t matter if your sin is anger, lust, drug addiction, or homosexuality, your hearts true desire will line up with God’s, though your flesh may not.
-Your heart will cry out for a purity of understanding.
+Sure his struggle is with coveting, but it doesn’t matter if your sin is anger, lust, drug addiction, or homosexuality, your heart’s true desire will line up with God’s, though your flesh may not.
+Your heart will cry out for the purity of understanding.
 So while you may find yourself struggling in sin for fulfillment you will simultaneously find yourself “doing what you DO NOT WANT TO DO” as did Paul.

-Closing Note: While I hold tight to total forgiveness by faith alone (apart from our struggles) it is worthy of pointing out that ANY doctrine that encourages homosexuality, or any other kind of sin, is not truth.
-We are NOT promoting sexual sin, but rather in a world where Christians are leading people away from God with false doctrine we are promoting Gods forgiveness apart from works – apart from law, regardless of what type of sin you struggle with.
+Closing Note: While I hold tight to total forgiveness by faith alone (apart from our struggles) it is worthy of pointing out that ANY doctrine that encourages homosexuality, or any other kind of sin, is not the truth.
+We are NOT promoting sexual sin, but rather in a world where Christians are leading people away from God with false doctrine, we are promoting God’s forgiveness apart from works – apart from the law, regardless of what type of sin you struggle with.
 God is very clear that He deeply cares and does not want us to sin (any kind) and because of that He has freed us from the slavery to sin and has placed His Spirit inside of us, and given us new hearts with new desires.

 1 John 3:9 tells us “No one who is born of God will continue to sin, because God’s seed remains in them; they cannot go on sinning, because they have been born of God”.
 This does not mean we won’t struggle with sin or that God is going to punish us when we do, but rather it means that if God is “in us” He is changing our desires, and how could a truly saved person continue in sins and be fulfilled by it if this is true?
-Yes, even after salvation it is very possible to struggle with with sin for months or years but it will never really satisfy the born again believer.
+Yes, even after salvation it is very possible to struggle with sin for months or years but it will never really satisfy the born-again believer.
 So if you find yourself under the teaching that encourages ANY kind of sin then run for the hills.
-There is HUGE difference in a message of total forgiveness and a message encouraging/promoting sin.
+There is a HUGE difference between a message of total forgiveness and a message encouraging/promoting sin.
 They may sound the same, but they are miles apart.
 In fact, this is why the Apostle Paul was attacked by the Roman Church.
 His message (the true Gospel teaching) of total forgiveness apart from behavior sounds a lot like promoting sin (see Rom 3:8), and the church was slanderously charging him with promoting sin because, like Christians do today, they struggled to see the difference in a message of complete peace with God by faith alone and a message saying God doesn’t care so why not go sin even more.

 -Only faith in Christ saves us